ome/omero-documentation/omero/sysadmins/publication.rst

 Data configuration
 ------------------

 #.
-Once the data is in the dedicated public group, it can be re-organized and
+Once the data is in the dedicated public group, it can be reorganized and
-   re-named to reflect the publication e.g. Projects can renamed according to the corresponding figure panels in the manuscript while the names of the Datasets could be retained corresponding to different treatment conditions represented in each figure panel.
+   renamed to reflect the publication e.g. Projects can renamed according to the corresponding figure panels in the manuscript while the names of the Datasets could be retained corresponding to different treatment conditions represented in each figure panel.
 For example, Project